j0k3r/worldcup-slack-bot/README.md

 It uses the "unofficial" FIFA json API (the one used for their mobile apps).

 It will post a message :
-  - when a matche starts
+  - when a match starts
   - for every red/yellow card
   - for the half time and end time
   - and of course, for every goal